Michael Flatley: Television performances (2007–2009)

 In November 2007, Flatley and a troupe of male dancers performed on Dancing with the Stars in the U.S. In October 2008, he appeared as a guest judge on an episode of the show, filling in for Len Goodman.
 He performed the solo "Capone" from Celtic Tiger on the show.
 Flatley was also the host of Superstars of Dance, an NBC series that ran for 5 episodes in early 2009.
 He also performed on The Late Show with Stephen Colbert, during the 1997 Academy Awards ceremony, and was interviewed on Piers Morgan's Life Stories in 2011.

 Return to the stage (2009–2010)

-In December 2009, Flatley returned to the stage for a limited run of the "Hyde Park" version of Feet of Flames in Taiwan.
+In December 2009, Flatley performed in a limited run of the "Hyde Park" version of Feet of Flames in Taiwan.
 The run of shows had to be extended to meet the demand for tickets.

-In 2010, he returned to headline the Lord of the Dance show, with performances in arenas in England, Ireland, Germany, Switzerland, and Austria.
-However, unlike the original show, the stage for the 2010 Return Tour was redesigned; it featured new sets, new costumes, state-of-the-art lighting, pyrotechnics, and projections.
+In 2010, he returned to headline the Lord of the Dance show, with performances in arenas in the United Kingdom, Ireland, Germany, Switzerland, and Austria.
+However, unlike the original show, the stage for the 2010 Return Tour was redesigned; it featured new sets, new costumes, state-of-the-art lighting, newer pyrotechnics, and projections.

 Lord of the Dance 3D, the 3D film of the return tour, debuted in theaters worldwide in 2011.
 The 3D film was later released on DVD and Blu-ray under the title, Michael Flatley Returns as Lord of the Dance, and shows performances from the O2 Arenas of London, Dublin, and Berlin.